 Wisconsin Longitudinal Study (WLS)

 The Wisconsin Longitudinal Study (WLS) is a long-term study of a random sample of 10,317 men and women who graduated from Wisconsin high schools in 1957.
 The WLS provides an opportunity to study the life course, intergenerational transfers and relationships, family functioning, physical and mental health and well-being, and morbidity and mortality from late adolescence through 2011.
 WLS data also cover social background, youthful aspirations, schooling, military service, labor market experiences, family characteristics and events, social participation, psychological characteristics and retirement.
-We are currently using genetic information from WLS participants to test the role of genetic factors underlying neuroticism and their interactive effects with social support/stress on health and behavioral outcomes in older adults.
-The goal of this study is to test differential susceptibility theory by interrogating both dimensions of social impact (support and stress) on health and behavioral outcomes as they relate to neuroticism.
+The goal of this study is to test how genetic factors interact with dimensions of social environments (i.e., support and stress) on health and behavioral outcomes.
 For more information about WLS: https://www.ssc.wisc.edu/wlsresearch/

 Neurogenetics of ADHD Study